Quasilimiting behavior for one-dimensional diffusions with killing: Introduction

-Killed Markov processes are central objects in probability theory.
-When considering their asymptotic behavior there are two distinct approaches, which may be thought of as two different ways of ordering the different limits: \begin{itemize} \item We condition on the process never being killed.
-That is, we look at the distribution of $\{X_{t}:t\in[0,s]\}$ for fixed $s$ conditioned on $\tp>T$ (where $\tp$ is the killing time), in the limit as $T\to\infty$; we may then take a second limit $s\to\infty$ to define the process on $[0,\infty)$.
-Following Doob \cite{jD57}, this is called an {\bf h-process} or an {\bf h-transform} of the original Markov process, and it generally produces a new Markov process.
-A well-known example of this is the 3-dimensional Bessel process, which may be derived from the one-dimensional Brownian motion, conditioned never to hit 0 \cite[Section 6.6]{sV07}.
-This is intimately connected to questions about the Martin boundary. \item We condition on the process not having been killed up to the time in question.
-That is, we look at the distribution of $X_{t}$ conditioned on $\tp>t$, in the limit as $t\to\infty$.
-The collection of distributions for different times $t$ are not consistent, and so cannot be analyzed directly with Markov-process techniques, but are more amenable to an analytic semigroup approach.
-We generally expect the distribution to converge to a limit --- sometimes called the {\bf Yaglom limit}, after the seminal work of Yaglom \cite{aY47} on branching Markov processes conditioned on long survival --- which will be {\bf quasistationary}, in the sense that when started in this distribution the process will remain in a multiple of the same distribution for all times. \end{itemize} The extensive mathematical development and wide-ranging applications in this area --- a bibliography of papers on quasistationary distributions and Yaglom limits compiled and periodically updated by Phil Pollett \cite{quasibiblio} lists 375 entries through 2005 --- permit us to mention only a smattering of the vast array of applications of killed Markov processes to biology \cite{SV66,gH97,HT05,6authors}, demography \cite{diffmort,hlB76,LA09}, medicine \cite{MS88,aY07}, and statistics \cite{oA95,AG03,dM04}.
+as $t \rightarrow\infty$.
+This limit is sometimes called the \textit{Yaglom limit}, after the seminal work of \citet{aY47} on branching Markov processes conditioned on long survival.
+Any such limit must be \textit{quasistationary}, in the sense that when started in this distribution the process will remain in a multiple of the same distribution for all times.
+The extensive mathematical development and wide-ranging applications in this area---a bibliography of papers on quasistationary distributions and Yaglom limits compiled and periodically updated by \citet{quasibiblio} lists 403 entries through 2010---permit us to mention only a smattering of the vast array of applications of killed Markov processes to biology [\citet{SV66}, \citet{gH97}, \citet{HT05}, \citet{6authors}, demography: \citet{diffmort}, \citet{hlB76}, \citet{LA09}, medicine: \citet{MS88}, \citet{aY07} and statistics: \citet{oA95}, \citet{AG03}, \citet{dM04}].
 Particularly in the demographic and medical contexts, where killed Markov processes suggest themselves as models for populations undergoing culling by mortality or other processes, Yaglom limits, while rarely mentioned explicitly in the applied literature, correspond naturally to the observable distribution of survivors.